PHT-Medic/documentation/docs/cord_demo/cord_demo.md

 ### Step 5 - result download and decryption
 After a few minutes your train results can be downloaded.
-The files are automatically encrypted and need to be decrypted with the offline tool.
+The files are automatically encrypted and need to be decrypted with the Offline Tool.
 Please follow these steps:

 1. Download results
 <br/><br/> ![submission 8](../images/demo/submission_8.png)<br/><br/>
 2. Unzip the downloaded train results locally
-3. Result decryption
+3. Result decryption:
-   1. Open the offline tool
+    1. Start the Offline Tool
-   2. Go to "Model" section
+    2. Go to the "Model" section
     3. Load your private key
     4. Open the unzipped result directory
-   5. Load the train config file of your train
+    5. Load the "train_config"-file of your train
     6. Select the files to decrypt
     7. Decrypt the files by pressing the button
       <br/><br/> ![submission 9](../images/demo/submission_9.png)<br/><br/>
-4. View, process and store the results locally your computer.
+4. View, process and store the results locally on your computer.
    <br/><br/> ![submission 10](../images/demo/submission_10.png)<br/><br/>

 More information regarding result decryption can be read [here](../user_guide/offline_tool.md#decrypt-results).
-The decrypted files can be accessed from you explorer or finder locally.
+The decrypted files can be accessed from your explorer or finder locally.

 ## FAQ
 ### Train not updating
 **Question: My train is not updated in the UI, what can I do?**

 **Answer** Most likely your code or query has caused an error during execution.
-We work on extending this version, to provide you with log files from the execution.
+We work on extending this version to provide you with log files from the execution.

 ### Is this the PHT?